mcwalrus/go-jitjson/README.md

 # Go-JitJSON

-`go-jitjson` is a Go library that provides just-in-time (JIT) JSON parsing to allow defered marshaling and unmarshaling for if or when the data is actually needed.
+`go-jitjson` is a Go library to provide defered just-in-time (JIT) JSON parsing for if and when the data is actually needed.

 ## Key Features